Overview of the Examples

 - Visual illusions and spatial disorientation can cause misperceptions of altitude, distance, and orientation and increase the potential for loss of control; maintain proficiency in flying by reference to the flight instruments.

-- Not giving enough time for night adaptation of the eyes reduces the ability to see clearly in low-light conditions; allow sufficient time for eyes to adapt to darkness before flight.
+- Failure to allow sufficient time for night adaptation of the eyes reduces the ability to see clearly in low-light conditions; allow sufficient time for the eyes to adapt to darkness before flight.

 Night Currency Versus Proficiency